-11.6.
-The analysts should check that the accident sequences or cutsets identified by the solution of the Level 1 PSA model are propagated into the Level 2 structure and are appropriately reflected in the release classes.
-In addition, a check should be made to confirm that the cutsets

-(or sequences) representing combinations of initiating events, component failures, and severe accident phenomena that are expected to lead to containment failure are indeed included in the list of cutsets (or sequences) generated.
+11.7.
+The analysts should check that the accident sequences or cutsets identified by the solution of the Level 1 PSA model are propagated into the Level 2 structure and are appropriately reflected in the release categories.
+In addition, a check should be made to confirm that the cutsets (or sequences) representing combinations of initiating events, component failures, and severe accident phenomena that are expected to lead to containment failure are indeed included in the list of cutsets (or sequences) generated.
 The software used for accident progression event tree quantification should be capable to correctly quantify success branches in the event tree.
-The reason is that success branches in accident progression event tree are equally important as failed branches.
-Actually, the meaning of success and failure in accident progression event tree does not always apply - both are alternatives of the process and both may have high probability.
+The reason is that success branches in accident progression event tree does not always apply - both are alternatives of the process and both may have high probability.

-11.7.
-Taking into consideration the definition of all risk metric terms used to characterize the significance of containment failure and releases that should be defined at the beginning of the Level 2 PSA study (see 2.15-2.18), containment failure and source term associated release metrics could take the form of an absolute criterion or a relative criterion (e.g. relative to total core damage frequency or large release frequency, see Annex IV).

 11.8.
+Taking into consideration the definition of all risk metric terms used to characterize the significance of containment failure and releases that should be defined at the beginning of the Level 2 PSA study (see 2.16-2.19), containment failure and source term associated release metrics could take the form of an absolute criterion or a relative criterion (e.g. relative to total core damage frequency or large release frequency, see Annex III).

+11.9.
 A check should be made that any post-processing that has been carried out on the Level 2 PSA cutsets to remove mutually exclusive events or to introduce recovery actions not included explicitly in the Level 2 PSA model, has produced the correct results.
 Depending on the PSA code used and the quantification options applied, it is possible that post-processing of cut-sets may introduce inconsistencies in the numerical release frequency results leading to discrepancies between the total Level 1 and Level 2 PSA results.
 The PSA analyst should be aware of these possibilities and should check whether the Level 2 PSA conserves the frequency input from Level 1 PSA.

-11.9.
+11.10.
 For quantification of the Level 2 PSA, truncation limits (e.g. cut-offs) will need to be specified to limit the time taken for the analysis.
 The usual approach is to set a truncation frequency limit so that cutsets with a lower frequency that would represent a negligible contribution to risk may be confidently omitted from the final quantification.
 Justification should be provided that the truncation limit has been set at a sufficiently low level that the overall result from the Level 2 PSA converges and the chosen limit has a negligible impact on the estimated frequency of a large release.
 The choice of cut-off may vary depending on the application of the Level 2 PSA.
 Performance of a convergence study is a typical way to fulfil this requirement.
 In a convergence study the analyst will perform quantification at a number of cut-off values to identify a cut-off value at which a stable frequency result is obtained.